-- 1. The Board of Examiners is the body responsible for determining, in an objective and expert manner, whether a student meets the requirements specified in the Teaching and Examination Regulations with regard to the knowledge, understanding and skills required to obtain a degree. - 2.
+- 1. The Board of Examiners is the body that determines, in an objective and expert manner, whether a student meets the requirements specified in the Teaching and Examination Regulations with regard to the knowledge, understanding and skills that are required to obtain a degree. - 2.
 The composition and duties of the Board of Examiners are set out in the Faculty Regulations for the Faculty of Arts.